 Creating Materials: General Information

-You use the Material Editor in pCon.planner to create different materials.
+You use the Materials dialog in pCon.planner to create different materials.
 Some important hints:

 •Create materials directly in pCon.planner 8 to get physically correct results.